lucasvanmol/algodot/README.md

 See the README in `./test`

-## Building
+## Building on Windows

 ```
 ./build.ps1
 ```

-On windows, there maybe some errors with bindgen not finding C headers: see https://godot-rust.github.io/book/faq/configuration.html#c-headers-not-found-by-bindgen
+On windows and Linux, there maybe some errors with bindgen not finding C headers: see https://godot-rust.github.io/book/faq/configuration.html#c-headers-not-found-by-bindgen.
+It's advisable to built in a fresh docker environment for optimal builds

 Running in the Visual Studio Developer Console should set the appropriate env vars, notable one called `INCLUDE`.
 For my installation, this looked something like: